magenta-aps/mox/doc/user/settings.rst

       Fix this whole section as part of #25911.

 MOX have two independent ways to use SAML.
-A older one from the file :file:`mox/oio_rest/oio_rest/auth/saml2.py` and a newer one from the package `flask_saml_sso <https://github.com/magenta-aps/flask_saml_sso>`_.
+An older one from the file :file:`mox/oio_rest/oio_rest/auth/saml2.py` and a newer one from the package `flask_saml_sso <https://github.com/magenta-aps/flask_saml_sso>`_.
 Only use one of them at a time.
 They are both disabled by default.
-For a overview of how :file:`mox/oio_rest/oio_rest/auth/saml2.py` works, see :ref:`auth`.
+For an overview of how :file:`mox/oio_rest/oio_rest/auth/saml2.py` works, see :ref:`auth`.

 SAML from :file:`mox/oio_rest/oio_rest/auth/saml2.py`